Spen Valley (constituency)

 Spen Valley is a parliamentary constituency in the valley of the River Spen in the West Riding of Yorkshire.
 It returns one Member of Parliament (MP) to the House of Commons of the Parliament of the United Kingdom.

-Further to the completion of the 2023 Periodic Review of Westminster constituencies, the seat was re-established for the 2024 general election, formed primarily from the (abolished) constituency of Batley and Spen.
+Further to the completion of the 2023 review of Westminster constituencies, the seat was re-established for the 2024 general election, formed primarily from the (abolished) constituency of Batley and Spen.

 The seat is currently represented by Kim Leadbeater who previously represented Batley and Spen from 2021 to 2024.